tfabris/BlueGigaEmpeg/README.txt

 (I thought that would be a nice tribute), so you should already have a 2.5mm hex tool on hand.
 The screws may be a tight fit at first, if the enclosure is freshly printed.
-Tighten them down far enough to hold the lid snugly in place but do not try to overtighten, which would strip the plastic threads.
+Tighten them down far enough to hold the lid snugly in place but do not overtighten, which would strip the plastic threads.

 Do not attach the BlueGigaEmpeg assembly to the empeg Car sled yet.
 Wait until after the I2S modifications are complete before attaching.
 The I2S